shubhomedia/Soil_Moisture_Measurement/README.md

 | 5| 16X2 LCD Display |350 BDT|
 | 6|I2C LCD Adapter Module|    180 BDT |
 ||Total Cost = |1,340 BDT

+## Future Plan:
+This is a part of Smart Framing Project which is an IOT bases Project so in Future we add some Wi-Fi module that send Moisture level alert on web service and it send to our mobile.
+One mobile application which is control whole farming process with one click.
+We collect data from farm and analysis with machine learning algorithms.
+We also provide a data visualization on that data on real time so any one can easily access and take action on behave on data.